felleg/felleg.gitlab.io-backup/content/posts/4-whyIuseVim.md

 ## the Vim cheat sheet

-I hate this picture.
+{{< figure src="/img/vimcheatsheet.png" caption="The Vim Cheat Sheet for Programmers.
+Are you still excited to learn Vim?" position="center" >}}

+I don't like this picture.
+Don't get me wrong, it is a *great* picture, but I believe it is misleading for beginners to use this picture as a reference.
 It both teaches you everything and nothing.
 It makes Vim scary.
-It doesn't make you want to explore Vim, rather it shows you a rabbit hole with no way out.
+It doesn't make you want to **explore** Vim, rather it just makes the GUI buttons look more appealing.

+(continue)

 ## "My team uses Visual Studio"